 Unlike black rot, which does not infect berries late in the season, bitter rot attacks only mature berries.
 Both diseases result in black, shriveled (mummified) fruit, and some growers have mistaken bitter rot for black rot.
-A rule of thumb is that if a rot that looks like black rot develops on mature berries (8 percent or greater sugar), it is likely to be bitter rot.
+A rule of thumb is that if a rot that looks like black rot develops on mature berries (8 percent or greater sugar), it may be bitter rot.

-The systemic FRAC 3 fungicides (Rally, Bayleton, Tebuzol, Mettle, and Procure) are not effective against bitter rot (see Effectiveness of Fungicides for Control of Grape Diseases, page 95).
-If bitter rot is a problem, pre-harvest applications of Captan may be beneficial.
+The systemic FRAC 3 fungicides (Rally, Bayleton, TebSTAR, Mettle, and Procure) are not effective against bitter rot (see Effectiveness of Fungicides for Control of Grape Diseases, page 91).
+If bitter rot is a problem, pre-harvest applications of captan may be beneficial.
 Observe all pre-harvest restrictions.